 When the UAV provides the USS address (i.e. USS FQDN) separately from the CAA-Level UAV ID in UUAA-MM or UUAA-SM, the USS address (i.e. USS FQDN) shall be used to discover the USS.
-The USS address, when available, is used by the UAS NF in addition to CAA-Level UAV ID to discover a specific USS.
-If the UAS NF is configured with multiple USS addresses per geographical area (e.g. Pre-Configured) then UAS NF considers the location of the UAV (if available) to discover and select the correct USS.
+When a USS address is available, the USS address is used by the UAS NF in addition to a CAA-Level UAV ID to discover a specific USS.
+If the UAS NF is configured with addresses of multiple USSes where each USS serves a different geographical area (either Pre-Configured or received from USS), the UAS NF considers the location of the UAV (if available) to discover and select the correct USS.

-NOTE: A USS, of which the address is provided by the UE, is assumed accessible to any UAS NF/NEF in the 3GPP network.
+NOTE: A USS, whose address is provided by the UAV, is assumed to be accessible to any UAS NF/NEF in the 3GPP network.